Medigap Open Enrollment Period

 During the Medigap open enrollment period, Medigap insurance companies must sell you a policy regardless of your health status.
 The best available rates may depend on a number of factors such as age, gender, marital status, and so on.
-But, Medigap insurance providers cannot deny you coverage.
+But, Medigap insurance providers cannot deny your coverage.
 They are limited in their ability to exclude coverage for pre-existing conditions, meaning conditions you had before you enrolled.

 There are some states that allow open enrollment to Medigap under 65 years old with some restrictions.
-People with disabilities or certain conditions such as Lou Gehrig's disease or end-stage renal disease are qualified.
-Normally, people with disabilities will get an initial six-month Medigap open enrollment period starting with the Part B effective date.
+People with disabilities or certain conditions such as Lou Gehrig’s disease or end-stage renal disease are qualified.
+Normally, people with disabilities will get an initial six-month Medigap open enrollment period starting with Part B effective date.
 When they turn 65, they will get a second 6-month window.
-Your eligibility will depend in which state you live in so be sure to contact us if you have questions.
+Your eligibility will depend on which state you live in so be sure to contact us if you have questions.

 What if the Medigap Open Enrollment Period Passes?

 If the Medicare Supplement open enrollment period passes, you are not totally out of luck.
 You still might be able to get a Medigap plan, depending on your medical conditions.
 But if you do have medical conditions that the insurance company will agree to cover, expect a higher monthly premium and you may be subject to a 6 month waiting period before Medigap will cover those pre-existing conditions.